basecamp/bcx-api/README.md

 Rate limiting
 -------------

 You can perform up to 500 requests per 10 second period from the same IP address for the same account.
-If you exceed this limit, you'll get a 503 response for subsequent requests.
+If you exceed this limit, you'll get a '429 Too Many Requests' response for subsequent requests.
 Check the Retry-After header to see how many seconds to wait before trying again.

 Making a request